Szakul1/chessApp/README.md

 ## 1. Features

-Playing with other play (same device) or against bot as white or black.
+Playing with other player (same device) or against bot as white or black.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/56487624/204372151-3577704d-9638-4a1b-85bc-18d821a54e9a.png" width="200">